angus-mackenzie/ASD-Notes/ASD04.md

 **Nightly Builds**
 * Software should be completely rebuilt from scratch daily
     * The result of the build will be an installable product image
-* The build should include as many automated tests as possible to catch integration problems early.
+* The build should include as many automated tests as possible to catch integration problems early
     * If the build or tests fail, fix the problems first thing
     * Don't let anyone integrate any additional work until after the build succeeds again
     * There is a risk of multiple bad changes accumulating that will jeopardize the quality of the product